Orientation through knowledge: the automatica Forum

 The industrial AI revolution—presentations from the field and panel discussion, program excerpt:

-- Günter Kruth, Department Head Industry 4.0 Smart Operations, Daimler: “AI in automotive production”
+- Keynote: Günter Kruth, Department Head Industry 4.0 Smart Operations, Daimler: “AI in automotive production”

 Working experience with collaborative robots in medium-sized businesses, program excerpt:

-- André Lange, Group Leader Service and Hardware Planning (Production Engineering), ANDREAS STIHL AG & Co.
+- André Lange, Group Leader Service and Hardware Planning, Andreas Stihl AG & Co.
 KG: “Hand in hand with the worker”

 - Denis Niezgoda, Robotics Accelerator Lead at DHL: “Robotics—Future of warehouses and enabler of new human machine collaboration“

-- Matthias Wallner, Robotic Engineer, Continental Automotive GmbH: “Cobots @Continental Engine Systems - the next step of lean clever automation”
+- Matthias Wallner, Robotics Engineer, Continental Automotive GmbH: “Cobots @Continental Engine Systems - the next step of lean clever automation”

 How will digitalization, AI and collaborative robotics change the way we work?
 In cooperation with IGZA, Institut für die Geschichte und Zukunft der Arbeit [Institute for the history and future of work] (Dr. Neumann), program excerpt:

-- Panel discussion with, among others Emilia Müller, former Bavarian Minister, Torben Albrecht, State Secretary of the Federal Ministry of Labor, Dr. Elke Frank, Senior Vice President HR Development, Deutsche Telekom: “Work 4.0: How are digitalization, artificial intelligence and robotics changing our work environment?“
+- Panel discussion with Michael Höhenberger Head of Office, Bavarian Ministry of State for Family, Labor and Social Affairs; Dr. Elke Frank, Senior Vice President of HR Development, Deutsche Telekom; Prof. Dr.-Ing.
+Sami Haddadin, Director, Munich School of Robotics and Machine Intelligence, TU Munich and Dr. med.
+Andrea Fehrmann, Trade Union Secretary IG Metall: “Work 4.0: How are digitalization, artificial intelligence and robotics changing our work environment?“

 - Prof. Dr.-Ing.
 Sascha Stowasser, Director, ifaa - Institute for Applied Work Science: “How Industry 4.0, artificial intelligence and collaborative robotics change the way we work“